HomeDocumentation

 Generate FAQ suggestions on demand:

-- Generate from Knowledge Base — use the button on the FAQ Suggestions page
+• Generate from Knowledge Base — use the button on the Suggestions tab of the FAQs page

 Review suggestions and approve or dismiss them.
+FAQ suggestions are available on paid plans — see our Pricing page.
 See the FAQ Management guide for details.

 Core Instructions